Unusual Options Activity Insight: Bausch Health Companies | Benzinga

 Unusual Options Activity Insight: Bausch Health Companies

-Bausch Health Companies (NYSE:BHC) shares experienced unusual options activity on Wednesday.
-The stock price moved down to $25.61 following the option alert.
+Bausch Health Companies (NYSE:BHC) shares experienced unusual options activity on Friday.
+The stock price moved up to $26.66 following the option alert.

 - Sentiment: BEARISH